-2.1.2 National Development Goals: Agriculture and Land Use Planning
+2.1.3 National Development Goals: Water, Agriculture and Land Use Planning

 The agricultural project pins down key development goals and challenges which were identified as part of the Namibian development goals.
-It may be considered as an agricultural project which aims at generating income from foreign sectors by providing the most value per resource (soil and labour).
-In addition, the project is located in line with the regional planning initiatives which identified the location as an area for agricultural development.
+It may be considered as an agricultural / irrigation project which aims at generating income from local sectors by providing the most value per resource (water, soil and labour).
 The project will further contribute to the national climate change combatting initiatives through crop diversification and proposed resilient crop cultivation.
 Developing of the agricultural sector was identified as one of the core plans within the NDPs for Namibia.
 The agricultural project therefore is considered to be a positive contributor to achieving national development goals.

-Desired Outcome: Continued contribution to the development of the Region as well as implementation of project activities in line with NDPs and Vision 2030.
+Desired Outcome: Continued contribution to the development of the region as well as implementation of project activities in line with NDPs and Vision 2030.